Home > City Guides > 15 Things to Know About Living in Pensacola

 A post shared by @instagram

+Pensacola’s restaurant scene goes well beyond its celebrated seafood offerings.
 Stop by for a Super Cinnamon Bagel and Matcha Latte or House Mocha at Bagelheads on your way to work.
-Enjoy the Short Ribs + Mushroom Ravioli or Grilled Duroc Pork Chop over a bottle of wine for date night at George Bistro + Bar.
-Looking for brunch in Pensacola?
-Dig in to the Stuffed French Toast, Fried Green Tomato Stack, or BLT&E from Jaco’s Bayfront Bar & Grille.
+Dig into the Stuffed French Toast, Fried Green Tomato Stack, or BLT&E from Jaco’s Bayfront Bar & Grille for a delicious brunch in Pensacola.
+Enjoy the Short Ribs + Mushroom Ravioli or Grilled Duroc Pork Chop paired with a bottle of wine for date night at George Bistro + Bar.
 Try Southern favorites like the Fried Okra Basket, Aunt Sara’s Southern Fried Chicken, or Pulled Pork Sandwich at Five Sister Blues Cafe—and be sure to save room for CJ’s Blueberry Bread Pudding!
 Devour a Wild Boar Sloppy Joe, Bologna Sandwich, or UPH Pickled Beet and Goat Cheese Salad at Union Public House.
 Order the Blue Buffalo Fries with a Chicken Salad Sandwich or build your own hot dog at The Dog House.
-Or fill up on entrees like the Braised Lamb Tacos, Bao Chicken Bao Bao, or Lemongrass Pork Chop from 86 Forks Bar + Table.
+Or fill up on entrees like the BBQ Spare Ribs, Bao Chicken Bao Bao, or Miso-Glazed Salmon from 86 Forks Bar + Table.

 Experience Pensacola Nightlife